Nyjah Huston

+Nyjah is widely regarded as one of the greatest skateboarders of all time.
+He is also widely regarded as the greatest contest street skateboarder of all time.

 Early life

 Huston was born in Davis, California.
-Raised in a strict Rastafarian lifestyle by his father Adeyemi, Huston and his siblings ate vegan and were homeschooled by their mother Kelle.
-Adeyemi was a skateboarder and made his sons start skating when Nyjah was only five years old.
-Huston has stated that his father was very controlling and wanted Nyjah to skate every day.
-In 2004, his parents purchased an indoor skate park in Woodland where Huston spent his entire time practicing.
+Raised in a strict Rastafarian lifestyle by his father Adeyemi, Huston and his siblings were vegans and were homeschooled by their mother Kelle.
+Adeyemi was a skateboarder and made his son start skating when Nyjah was only five years old.
+Huston had stated that his father was very controlling and wanted Nyjah to skate every day.
+In 2004, his parents purchased an indoor skate park in nearby Woodland, California, to allow Huston more practice time.
 In 2006, his father abruptly decided to move to Puerto Rico with his family, causing problems with Huston's board sponsor Element Skateboards because he was unable to participate in demos.
 While in Puerto Rico, Huston's parents separated and his mother moved back to California with Nyjah's siblings.
-Because Adeyami was his manager and videographer at the time, Huston stayed with his father in Puerto Rico and did not see his mother for a year.
-When Kelle was granted full custody upon divorcing Adeyami, Huston moved back to live with his mother and siblings.
-He won many gold medals at the World Skateboarding Championship in 2014, 2017 to 2019, and has additionally towered the street classification at the X Games, in which he had won 12 gold medals since 2011.
-His net worth of 2022 is ($12 Million).
+Because Adeyemi was his manager and videographer at the time, Huston stayed with his father in Puerto Rico and did not see his mother for a year.
+When Kelle was granted full custody upon divorcing Adeyemi, Huston moved back to live with his mother and siblings.